bolrog/d2dx/README.md

 - SlashDiablo-HD by Mir Drualga and Bartosz Jankowski

 ## Release history

+### 0.99.403
+  - Fix mouse sensitivy being wrong in the horizontal direction in widescreen mode.
+  - Fix bug occasionally causing visual corruption when many things were on screen.
+  - Fix the well-known issue of the '5' character looking like a '6'.
+(Shouldn't interfere with other mods.)
+  - Fix "tearing" seen due to vsync being disabled.
+Re-enable vsync by default (use -dxnovsync to disable it).
+  - Some small performance improvements.

 ### 0.99.402
   - Add seamless alt-enter switching between windowed and fullscreen modes.